activecm/rita-legacy/Readme.md

  - **Blacklisted**: Query blacklists to search for suspicious domains and hosts in your network traffic
  - **Scanning**: Search for signs of port scans in your network

+Additional functionality is being developed and will be included soon.

 ### Automatic Installation
 **The automatic RITA installer is officially supported on Ubuntu 16.04 LTS**